 COVID-19 has given us a pause to ensure we can take care of ourselves, our loved ones, and those suffering the adverse outcomes of the pandemic.
 It is a time to express empathy and compassion to those who need it most.
 The planet is no exception – when our economic activity is ready to resume, how can we make sure business continues without the same destructive practices that will ultimately hurt humans and the environment alike?
 Rebuilding our economy to allow for a transition into new and healthy jobs is the best option for all of us.

-It is important, now more than ever, to focus on ocean health and to use this pause in global activity as an opportunity for raising awareness, taking individual responsibility, and promoting solutions to invigorate economic growth that is responsible.
+It is important, now more than ever, to focus on ocean health and to use this pause in global activity as an opportunity for raising awareness, taking individual responsibility, and promoting solutions to invigorate responsible economic growth.

-The Blue Shift is a global call to action focussing on how society can restore economies, post COVID-19, in a way that focuses on ocean health and sustainably, and by ensuring the ocean is available for future generations.
-To conduct ourselves better in the future, we need bold actions to set the ocean on a course of recovery and to support the priorities of the UN Decade of Ocean Science.
+The Blue Shift is a global call to action focusing on how society can restore economies, post COVID-19, in a way that focuses on ocean health and sustainability, and by ensuring the ocean is available for future generations.
+To conduct ourselves better in the future, we need bold actions to set the ocean on a course of recovery and support the priorities of the UN Decade of Ocean Science.

 Issues & Solutions